jatinnegi/linkedin-connect/readme.md

   - ### ContentScript.js

-    This is there where the core logic of our extension is written.
-It will interact with our background.js and popup.js files using chrome's Tab API.
-This is where we fetch all the connect buttons when we are on a target page and send connect requests.
+    This is where the core logic of our extension is written.
+It will interact with our background.js and popup.js files using chrome's API.
+Here we fetch all the connect buttons when we are on a target page and send our connect requests.

   - ### Background.js